jeffreyspaan/wedge-parallel-triangle-counting/README.md

     $ make

-This creates one executable named `tc` which includes both the preprocessing and the GPU code.
+This creates one executable named `tc` which includes both the preprocessing (reading the graph, reodering, etc.) and the GPU code.

 To clean use: